 Let’s take a look at homogenization in a conventional batch furnace.
-Here, the temperature cycle of a log largely depends on its position in the batch.
-It follows that logs at the edges of a batch are more exposed to the convection from the heated gases.
+Here, the temperature profile of a log largely depends on its position in the batch: Logs at the edges of a batch are more exposed to the convection from the heated gases.
 That means they reach the set temperature ahead of logs in the center.
-Now, our new generation of batch furnaces with reversing air function achieve 20 % faster heating.
+Our new generation of batch furnaces with reversing air function heat up 20 percent faster.
 Due to the reversing airflow, there is only a slight temperature deviation between the outer and inner logs.
 Crucial here is an intense air flow and ideal heat distribution for near-uniform log temperature throughout the stack.
 This is ensured by our improved air guide system which contributes to top results.
-What happens in the cooling chamber is that the log temperatures within a batch vary even more substantially.
-The different cooling rates result in inconsistent homogenization levels.